CalandraLeslie/Blog-API-Klient/README.md

 This is a list of files for a blog application that I have completed for my web communication project at JensenYh.
-The first function is that it "fetches" blog post from the API: : https://blog-api-assignment.up.railway.app/posts and displays blog posts 8first 100 characters) made by my classmates and myself (Mine is a post on Mary Earps who is a goal keeper for the women's national team in England).
+The first function is that it "fetches" blog post from the API: : https://blog-api-assignment.up.railway.app/posts and displays blog posts ( the first 100 characters) made by my classmates and myself (Mine is a post on Mary Earps who is a goal keeper for the women's national team in England).

 **Note to reader: The GitRespitory is a bit chaotic due to not getting the "hang" of GitHub just yet.
 I had to start a new one well into my project because of having technical problems**